Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

 Without the \emph{non-zero mass} condition $\int_X \theta_{\phi}^n>0$ this characterization cannot hold (see Remark \ref{ex: zero mass}).
 The equivalence between (i) and (iii) in the above theorem shows that $P_\theta[u]$ is the same potential for any $u \in \mathcal E(X,\theta,\phi)$, and equals to $P_\theta[\phi]$.
 Given this and the inclusion $\mathcal E(X,\theta,\phi) \subset \mathcal E(X,\theta,P_\theta[\phi])$, one is tempted to consider only potentials $\phi$ in the image of the operator $\psi \to P_\theta[\psi]$, when studying the classes of relative full mass $\mathcal E(X,\theta,\phi)$.
 These potentials seemingly play the same role as $V_\theta$, the potential with minimal singularities from \cite{BEGZ10}.
 Implementation of this idea will be further motivated by the results of the next paragraph.

-Along with the above result, we also establish analogs of many classical results for $\mathcal E(X,\theta,\phi)$, like the comparison, maximum and domination principles.
+In addition to the above result, we also establish analogs of many classical results for $\mathcal E(X,\theta,\phi)$, like the comparison, maximum and domination principles.
 Some of these are routine while others, like the domination principle, require new techniques and a more involved analysis compared to the existing literature (see Proposition \ref{prop: domination principle}).

-\paragraph{Complex Monge-Amp\`ere equations with prescribed singularity.} With the potential theoretic tools developed, we focus on solutions of the equation \eqref{eq: CMAE_intr}.
+\paragraph{Complex Monge-Amp\`ere equations with prescribed singularity.} With the potential theoretic tools developed, we focus on solving \eqref{eq: CMAE_intr}.
 A simple minded example shows that this equation is not well posed for arbitrary $\phi \in \textup{PSH}(X,\theta)$ (see the introduction of Section \ref{sec 4}).
-Instead, one needs to consider only potentials $\phi$ that are fixed points of the operator $\psi \to P_\theta[\psi]$.
-These are the potentials with \emph{model type singularity}, and in this direction we have the following result:
+Instead, one needs to consider only potentials $\phi$ that are fixed points of the operator $\psi \to P_\theta[\psi]$, i.e. $\psi = P_\theta[\psi]$.
+Such potentials $\psi$ will be called \emph{model potentials}, and their singularity types $[\psi]$ will be called \emph{model type singularities}.
+In this direction we have the following result: